-Evidence-based mental health solutions for busy schools & educators
+Evidence-based mental health programmes for busy schools & educators

 See what we can do for you…

-We’ve recently published our 7+ week Worry & Wellbeing Programme specifically designed to equip children and young people with evidence-based skills to manage their emotions when they return to school.
-Click here to find out more about this programme.
+If you're looking for a tailor-made programme for the current global situation, we’ve recently published our 7+ week COVID Worry & Wellbeing Programme specifically designed to equip children and young people with evidence-based skills to manage their emotions and navigate uncertainty amid the pandemic.

 Fully Planned Programmes